Go to Reviews.org AU Edition

 Whether you're in need of rural satellite internet or want to flip through hundreds of satellite TV channels, Viasat satellite internet and DISH TV are the best.

 - Viasat: Best satellite internet.
-With download speeds up to 100 Mbps and data caps up to 300 GB, Viasat outshines HughesNet.
+With download speeds up to 150 Mbps and unlimited data, Viasat outshines HughesNet.

 - DISH: Best satellite TV.
 DIRECTV may have more channels, but DISH is the better deal.
 Plus, sports fans will love the selection.